DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: —

 * `colTpl[$i]`
-	* Desctription: The template for column rendering.
+	* Description: The template for column rendering.
 		Available placeholders:
 		* `[+val+]` — value of the column
 		* `[+columnIndex+]` — index of the column, starts at `0`